-- 1 Ensure that the virtual machine to which you want to deploy Service Desk Appliance meet the requirements listed in Chapter 2, "System Requirements," on page 9. - 2 Download the Service Desk Appliance file from the Micro Focus Download website.
+- 1 Ensure that the virtual machine to which you want to deploy Service Desk Appliance meet the requirements listed in Chapter 2, "System Requirements," on page 9. - 2 Download the Service Desk Appliance file from the Micro Focus Software Licenses and Download site.